 The Maxine L. Narváez Award in Latin American Studies

 This award was established in 1992 by León Narváez to honor his mother, Maxine L. Narváez, an outstanding example of a person who made intercultural exchange with the Spanish-speaking world an integral part of her personal and professional life.
-After living and raising her family in Puerto Rico, Mexico, Colombia, Spain, and Minnesota, she combined her extensive experience abroad and her training as journalist at the University of Missouri-Columbia in a variety of cross-cultural and editorial activities.
+After living and raising her family in Puerto Rico, Mexico, Colombia, Spain, and Minnesota, she combined her extensive experience abroad and her training as a journalist at the University of Missouri-Columbia in a variety of cross-cultural and editorial activities.
 She wrote articles and gave presentations on various aspects of intercultural communication and language education in the U.S., served as a Community Resource Volunteer for the Minneapolis Schools, and co-owned Arteric International, a U.S. foreign language game company.
 Her legacy is carried on by her children, all of whom have made active use of their Spanish and experience abroad in their careers or personal lives.

 Criteria for the Award